webhintio/hint/docs/user-guide/rules/highest-available-document-mode.md

-Also, note that this rule takes into consideration the [targeted browsers](../index.md#browser-configuration), and if Internet Explorer 8/9/10 aren't among them, it will suggest removing the `meta` tag or/and not sending the HTTP response header.
+Also, note that this rule takes into consideration the [targeted browsers](../index.md#browser-configuration), and if Internet Explorer 8/9/10 aren’t among them, it will suggest removing the `meta` tag or/and not sending the HTTP response header.

 ## Further Reading